How to detect the lightest glueball: How to create the lightest glueball

-In order to evaluate the feasibility of this scenario, we invoke recent evidence for the scattering of light by light in quasi-real photon interactions of ultra-peripheral ${\rm Pb}+{\rm Pb}$ collisions, with impact parameters larger than twice the radius of the nuclei, at a nucleon-nucleon centre-of-mass energy $\sqrt{s}=5.02$ TeV by the ATLAS experiment at the LHC \cite{ATLAS_Collaboration}.
-The cross section of the process ${\rm Pb}+{\rm Pb}(\gamma\gamma)\to{\rm Pb}^{(\ast)}+{\rm Pb}^{(\ast)}\gamma\gamma$, for diphoton invariant mass greater than 6 GeV, is measured to be $70\pm 24 ({\rm stat}.)\pm 17 ({\rm syst}.)$ nb.
-This result is in agreement with the Standard Model \cite{Enterria}, where the light-by-light scattering arises, in the leading order of $\alpha$, via one-loop diagrams, Figure~\ref{gamma-gamma} $(a)$.
-An important point is that the cross section $\sigma_{\gamma\gamma\to\gamma\gamma}$ for $\sqrt{s}=6$ GeV is not too different from that for $\sqrt{s}=1.7$ GeV \cite{Jikia}, \cite{Gounaris}.
+In order to evaluate the feasibility of the conversion $\gamma\gamma\to gg$ in the discussed layout, we invoke recent evidence for the scattering of light by light in quasi-real photon interactions of ultra-peripheral ${\rm Pb}+{\rm Pb}$ collisions, with impact parameters larger than twice the radius of the nuclei, at a nucleon-nucleon center-of-mass energy $\sqrt{s}=5.02$ TeV by the ATLAS experiment at the LHC \cite{ATLAS_Collaboration, Aad}.
+The fiducial cross section of the process ${\rm Pb}+{\rm Pb}(\gamma\gamma)\to{\rm Pb}^{(\ast)}+{\rm Pb}^{(\ast)}\gamma\gamma$, for diphoton invariant mass greater than 6 GeV, is measured to be $78\pm 13 ({\rm stat}.)\pm 7 ({\rm syst}.)$ nb.
+This result is in agreement with the Standard Model \cite{Enterria}--\cite{Bern}, where the light-by-light scattering arises, in the leading order of $\alpha$, via one-loop diagrams, Figure~\ref{gamma-gamma} $(a)$.
+An important point is that if we recalculate (according to \cite{Enterria}) the ATLAS experiment result to the elementary cross section of the light by light scattering in vacuum at $\sqrt{s}=1.5$ GeV, we obtain $\sigma_{\gamma\gamma\to\gamma\gamma}\sim 70$ pb.

-Another piece of information derives from the usual QCD calculations of quarkonium partial widths \cite{BarbieriGattoKogerler}.
+Another piece of information derives from the usual QCD calculations of quarkonium partial widths \cite{ApelquistPolitzer, BarbieriGattoKogerler}.
 The rule for changing two external photon lines by two external gluon lines [see Figure~\ref{gamma-gamma}, respectively, plots $(a)$ and $(b)$] refers to the factor

 where $\alpha_s(\mu)$ stands for the QCD running coupling constant, which being taken at $\mu$ equal to the mass of charmed quarks $m_c= 1.28$ GeV is $\alpha_s\approx 0.2$.
-Indeed, this value of $\alpha_s$ can be obtained \cite{Apelquist} from the ratio
+Indeed, this value of $\alpha_s$ can be obtained \cite{Apelquist, Vainshtein} from the ratio

 whose experimental value is $\approx 10$.